zhfkt/ComplexCi/README.md

 This project also covers the new algorithm CI_DR proposed in https://www.nature.com/articles/s41598-018-32874-5 .

-> Fengkuantian Zhu.
+> Fengkuangtian Zhu.
 Improved collective influence of finding most influential nodes based on disjoint-set reinsertion[J].
 Scientific reports, 2018, 9.

 The users can use the script newReinsertCollectiveInfluence in this project to try the CI_DR.